jayrm/vector/readme.txt

 Licensing
 ---------

-	Software is generally licensed under MIT license.
-See license.txt
+	Software is licensed with MIT license.
+See ./license.txt

 	Some portions of the software may be licensed more permissively and will be clearly indicated at the top of the source code